kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 4. Otherwise → DENY
 ```

-#### Enforcement & Consistency
+##### Enforcement & Consistency

 Assuming we go with option 2, apply authorization policy to all workloads (pods) selected by the Service.

 The UX becomes very confusing.
 Are we going to enforce only if the traffic arrived through the specific Service?
 Probably not, cause then we are back to the first problem of Service context.

-The UX gets weird becuase even though you target a Service, you essentially get a **workload** policy, thats enforced regardless.
+The UX gets weird because even though you target a Service, you essentially get a **workload** policy, thats enforced regardless.

-> Note: with Service as a targetRef, of course we are going to need a Service in order to enforce Authorization -- meaning pods/jobs without a Serivce are completely out of scope.
+> Note: with Service as a targetRef, of course we are going to need a Service in order to enforce Authorization -- meaning pods/jobs without a Service are completely out of scope.

-#### **Option 2: Targeting xRoutes**
+#### Alternative 2: Targeting xRoutes

 The main benefit of this option is that we can more easily scope the authorization enforcement only for "GAMMA" traffic.
 Whether its more or less confusing is still unclear.